franco-on-git/Scripts-and-Commands/README.md

 ✅ Browse the code
 📄 Copy anything useful
 ⬇️ Download what you need
-📬 Reach out if you have questions or suggestions

 I’m always refining and adding new content, so feel free to star ⭐ the repo to stay updated.
 Thanks for stopping by!